tyson-swetnam/cyverse-focus-forum/PITCHME.md

 CyVerse covers the entire life cycle of the Research Object:

-- Creation
+- Create
-- Analysis
+- Analyze
-- Publishing
+- Publish
-- Archival
+- Archive

 ---